alex8088/electron-vite-docs/packages/en-US/docs/index.md

     details: Inherit all the benefits of Vite and use the same way as Vite.
   - icon: 🛠
     title: Pre-configured
-    details: Pre-configured for Electron, don't worry about configuration.
+    details: Pre-configure with sensible defaults optimized for Electron.
+  - icon: 🚀
+    title: Fast HMR & Hot Reloading
+    details: HMR for renderer processes and hot reloading for the main process and preload scripts.
   - icon: 💡
     title: Optimize Asset Handling
     details: Optimize asset handling for Electron main process.
-  - icon: 🚀
-    title: Fast HMR
-    details: HMR for renderer processes.
   - icon: 🔥
-    title: Hot Reloading
+    title: Isolated Build
-    details: The main process and preload scripts support hot reloading.
+    details: Designed for multi-entry applications, it reduces development complexity and enhances program performance and security.
+  - icon: ✨
+    title: Simplify Multi-threading Development
+    details: Support Worker Threads, Child Process, and Utility Process via simple import suffixes.
+  - icon: 🔒
+    title: Source Code Protection
+    details: Compile code to V8 bytecode to protect source code.
   - icon: 🔌
     title: Easy to Debug
-    details: Very easy to debug in IDE like vscode or webstorm.
+    details: Easy to debug in IDE such as VS Code and WebStorm.
-  - icon: 🏷️
-    title: TypeScript Decorators
-    details: Support for emitting type metadata for decorators.
-  - icon: 🔒
-    title: Source Code Protection
-    details: Compile to V8 bytecode to protect source code.
   - icon: 📦
     title:  Out-of-the-box
     details: Out-of-the-box support for TypeScript, Vue, React, Svelte, SolidJS and more.